Leverege/deprecated-microchip-avr-iot/README.md

 </p>

 <p align="center">
         Want to build something bigger?
-We can help you scale your projects into solutions.
-[Talk to an IoT expert.](https://www.leverege.com/contact-us)
+We can help you scale your projects into solutions. <a href="https://www.leverege.com/contact-us"><strong>Talk to an IoT expert.</strong></a>
 </p>